andrewoid/evolution-java/scrabbledictionary.md

 ##ScrabbleDictionary

 You work for a company making a "Scrabble type" game.
 You must create a class called ScrabbleDictionary.
+You can download a dictionary text file from the [WinEdt website](http://www.winedt.org/Dict/).
+Download the English language zip file.
+Inside you will find a file called "US.dic".

     public class ScrabbleDictionary {